danklotz/openNotes/micro-reviews.md

 - ⭐️ *Le Carré (2019) Federball.* <3
 - *Klein (2002) No Logo.* A book that became bigger than itself.
 Actually OK.
 - *MacKay (2003): Information Theory, Inference and Learning Algorithms.* Well written and interesting, but a bit to chaotic for my taste.
 Also I am not particularly interested in many topics.
 - *Miyazaki (2005): The Art of Howl's Moving Castle.* A beautiful art-book for a beautiful movie.
 Text is used only sparingly, but when it is insightful.
 The quality of the pictures is great.
-I love the sotry baords.
+I love the story boards.
 - *Moore, Gibbons & Higgins (1987) Watchmen.* I don't like the style, but the story is breathtaking.
 - *Murphy (2012) Machine Learning.* Very good to look things up, but not made for *reading* it cover to cover.
 Also, over 1k pages!
 WTF.
 - *Page (2018) The Model Thinker.* Very enjoyable.
 - ⭐️ *Polan (2018): A Place of My Own.* A very good book if you are interested in architecture and building (as a hobby I guess).
 Poetic, complex, well-paced.
-And, exactly of the right length for such a book.
+And, exactly the right length for such a book.
 - *Priest (2017): Logic: A Very Short Introduction.* Very nice book.
 I think the different chapters are best enjoyed with some pause between each one (even or maybe even because that will necessaite some backtracking trough the short booklet).
 - *Proctor & Schiebinger (ed, 2008) Proctor, R: Agnotology.* More interesting than I expected, less than I hoped.
 - *Otto (2019) Wütendes Wetter.* Auf der Suche nach den Schuldigen für Hitzewellen, Hochwasser und Stürme.
 German. *Interesting popular science book about the genesis climate attribution studies.
-Maybe a tidbit to long for the info that is provided*.
+Maybe a tidbit too long for the info that is provided*.
 - *Samir (2016): Philosophy of Science: A Very Short Introduction.* I liked it very much so.
 Very short, but well argued.
 Not sure how much prior knowledge is useful to enjoy the book.
 - *[Singer (2020?)
 Shape Up](https://basecamp.com/shapeup).* Probably good if your into this kind of thing.
 I am not.
 - *Spiegelthaler (2019): The Art of Statistics.* Well written.
 Explains a lot.